WinVector/cdata/README.md

 ------------------------------------------------------------------------

-The `cdata` package is a demonstration of the ["coordinatized data" theory](http://winvector.github.io/FluidData/RowsAndColumns.html) and includes an implementation of the ["fluid data" methodology](http://winvector.github.io/FluidData/FluidData.html).
+The `cdata` package develops the idea of the ["coordinatized data" theory](http://winvector.github.io/FluidData/RowsAndColumns.html) and includes an implementation of the ["fluid data" methodology](http://winvector.github.io/FluidData/FluidData.html).
 The recommended tutorial is: [Fluid data reshaping with cdata](http://winvector.github.io/FluidData/FluidDataReshapingWithCdata.html).
 We also have a [short free cdata screencast](https://youtu.be/4cYbP3kbc0k) (and another example can be found [here](http://winvector.github.io/FluidData/DataWranglingAtScale.html)).
+These concepts were later adapted from `cdata` by the `tidyr` package.

 ------------------------------------------------------------------------